panlm/workshop-colo/kubernetes/importk8s.rst

     if you have good internet connection and no Great Fire Wall issue, please skip this chapter and use the default kubernetes blueprint in *market place* to create your own kubernetes cluster.
-    And reference :ref:`sshkey` chapter to find how to use your own ssh key.
+    And reference chapter :ref:`incalm` in :ref:`sshkey` chapter to find how to use your own ssh key in calm.

 Import Blueprint